bbeizer/Razzle-Dazzle/README.md

 # What you need to Download
   ´• pygame
-   • pycharm
+   • vscode
-   on pycharm to get the game to work, run the game with the play button on main.py
+   on vscode to get the game to work, run the game with the play button on main.py

 # Initial Setup